NREL/wind-hybrid-open-controller/docs/interfaces.md

 reference signals to each wind turbine in a wind farm, as well as a bulk power signal to the solar farm and a bulk power signal to the battery.

+### HerculesWindHydrogenInterface
+For direct python communication with Hercules, when simulating a
+wind/hydrogen plant.
+Currently, intended for use with the `WindHydrogenController`.
+Supports sending power reference signals to each wind turbine in a wind farm.

 ### ROSCO_ZMQInterface
 For sending and receiving communications from one or more ROSCO instances (which are likely connected to OpenFAST and FAST.Farm).
 Uses ZeroMQ to pass